-[dropcap]L[/dropcap]unch is the second meal of the day for most people.
-If you are on a mission to get yourself into shape, lunch should be your third meal of the day – after breakfast and mid-morning snack.
-It should be light but with enough protein, carbs and micronutrients to keep you going.
-Here are six lunch ideas for six pack abs.
+If you are on a mission to get into shape, lunch should be your third meal of the day – after breakfast and mid-morning snack.
+Ideally, it would be light but with enough protein, carbs and micronutrients to keep you going.
+If you are too busy counting calories to think of animals, here are six lunch ideas for six pack abs.

 Any diet is a challenge and requires a lot of self discipline and determination, especially if you are working or at college/university.
 The key to it is planning.

-That sounds much easier said than done but nobody said it was going to be easy.
+It sounds much easier said than done but nobody said it was going to be easy.
 If you spend most of the day out (and let’s face it – most of us do), you need to take a packed lunch with you.
 When I say packed lunch, I don’t mean a sandwich and a bag of crisps.
-I mean “proper” healthy food.
+I mean wholesome healthy food prepared by you.

-The list below is compiled with this in mind and you should be able to prepare your lunch the night before and take with you in the morning.
+The list above is compiled with this in mind and you should be able to prepare your lunch the night before to take with you in the morning.
 That’s what fitness models do it and if it’s good enough for them, it should be good enough for you too.